fab2s/YaEtl/docs/usage.md

 The `branch(YaTl $yaEtlWorkflow)` method adds an entire flow in the flow, that will be treated as a single node and later referred as Brancher

 Branches currently cannot be traversable.
 It's something that may be implemented at some point though as it is technically feasible and even could be of some use.
 As any nodes, branch node accepts one argument and can, or not, pass a value to be used as parameter to the next node.

+### qualify()

+The `qualify(QualifierInterface $qualifier)` method adds a Qualifier to the flow that will qualify each record one by one and decide if and how the downstream Nodes shall proceed with it.

+Qualifiers are simple really, they just take a record as parameter and decide what the Flow shall do with it by returning :
+- `true` to accept the record, eg let the Flow proceed untouched
+- `false|null|void` to deny the record, eg trigger a continue on the carrier Flow (not ancestors)
+- `InterrupterInterface` to leverage the full power of NodalFlow's [Interruptions](https://github.com/fab2s/NodalFlow/blob/master/docs/interruptions.md).

 ### to()